 Sustainability and ethical sourcing are important aspects for the UK cashew importers.
 The United Kingdom is the largest market for FairTrade-certified products in Europe.
 Examples of UK importers of Cashew nuts include Barrow, Lane & Ballard, Community Foods, Freeworld Trading and Premier Fruit and Nut.

 - Look for cashew nut importers in the member list of the UK Nut Association.
 Apart from the UK members, you will also find contacts of companies from France, the Netherlands and Germany.

-Cashew nuts in France are a popular snack represented by a significant number of brands.
+Cashew nuts are a popular snack in France represented by a significant number of brands.
 It is also increasingly being used as ingredient in nut drinks, such as sugar-free cashew milk and other innovative products such as chocolate or snacks.
 Also, appearance of organic retail brands in France is increasing and include private labels and independent brands such as Jardin Bio, Ethiquable or Naturalia.

 - Learn more about the French cashew nut market by contacting the French association for the research in fruit and vegetable sector (CTIFL).

-- If you are not from a French-speaking country, consider investing in French-speaking staff for easier penetration into the French market for cashew nuts.
+- If you are not from a French-speaking country, consider investing in French-speaking staff to more easily penetrate the French market with your cashew nuts.

-One trend specifically for the Italian market is the increasing usage of cashew nuts in pesto sauces.
+One trend specific to the Italian market is the increasing usage of cashew nuts in pesto sauces.
 The traditional recipe of pesto includes pine nuts, but due to high prices and unstable supply, Italian manufacturers frequently substitute pine nuts with cashew nuts or almonds.
 Over the past 5 years, the import price of cashew nuts to Italy was more than 25% lower than in other large European markets.